 Mother didn’t like swimming, but as a great cook and a foodie, she enjoyed an array of cuisine from the hawkers passing by: spicy papaya salad, sizzling barbeque chicken, exotic fruits and fresh coconut water.
 She’d sit for hours studying the various people passing by and delighted herself in a relaxing massage on a towel in the sand every so often.
 Our dog, afraid of water would play burrowing in the sand.
-Occasionally she would dash into the sea with newfound bravery, joining my father and I as we frolocked amongst the waves.
+Occasionally she would dash into the sea with newfound bravery, joining my father and I as we swam amongst the waves.

 Every day on the island brought a new adventure.
 Most days my father and I snorkelled around the bay and explored the wonders of the sea bed together.
-Occasionally we took the kayak boat out and paddled to neighbouring bays.
+Occasionally we took the kayak out and paddled to neighbouring bays.
 I would jump off the boat and swim amongst the various fish and corals and marvel at their astonishing array of features.

 The island flourished with life.
 Underwater, the seabed held an exhibition of colours and obscure structures, home to many sea creatures.
-There were beautiful corals with fascinating architectures, puzzling patterns and peculiar textures.
+There were beautiful corals with fascinating architecture, puzzling patterns and peculiar textures.
 Amongst rainbows of fish, a Moorish Idol stood out with its bold, contrasting colours of black, white and yellow stripes across its flat, disk-like body.
 Cuttlefish, inquisitive and playful creature swam to us for inspection, pupils wide with curiosity.
 He roamed the waters with squid like tentacles and ever-changing colours.
-Most striking of all, a Lionfish, with long venomous spines and dramatic patterns, beautiful but deadly.
+Most striking of all, a Lionfish, with a long venomous spine and dramatic patterns, beautiful but deadly.

 The water clear as glass on cloudless days.
 I recall reflections from the sunlight dancing underwater to the rhythm of the waves.
 There was an abundance of ambient sounds beneath the sea; swooshing noises from a plethora of fish gliding by, continuous clicking sounds and occasionally the beating noise from boats’ engines in the near distance.